-The first time we saw Dragons Den stars being featured in a so called Bitcoin trading startup gem, acting as if they have found a holy grail AtoZMarkets team marked them as a high risk trading group.
-It is similar to those of Forex Fund Manager Scams in a way.
+The first time we saw Dragons Den stars being featured in a so-called Bitcoin trading startup gem, acting as if they have found a holy grail AtoZMarkets team marked them as a high-risk trading group.
+It is similar to those of Forex Fund Manager Scams.
 But before we go through details, let’s explain Dragons Den Bitcoin Scam, how does it work?

 Simply put, those people behind those of fake trading systems, aim to use celebrities from Dragons Den.
 The very first fraudulent Bitcoin Loophole project involved these fake traders acting as if they presented their idea at BBC’s famous Dragons Den TV show initially asking for GBP 200K, but ending up receiving 10 times as much as what they asked for.

 Was Bitcoin Code ever on Dragons Den?

 The Bitcoin Code was created by a so-called trader called Steve McKay.
 The official website describes Steve as “the genius behind The Bitcoin Code”.
 A quick reverse Google image search turns out to be endless, thus it is likely that Bitcoin Code founder Steve McKay is a dubious online character, not a real person.

 When the infamous Bitcoin Code Dragons Den Bitcoin scam ads ended up on social media, many of the dragons took twitter by storm too.

 “Fake ads using Dragons Den and myself as clickbait then directing to a Bitcoin site are a scam.
 Don’t click or it feeds the ugly and DEF don’t give them money.”

 It turns out that Bitcoin Code was never on Dragons Den.